majkrzak/sp-sota-maps/readme.md

 pip install --user --break-system-packages --verbose ./lib
 ```

+This will install `sota` python module, together with a `sota` helper executable.

-### Baking the cache
+### Baking or preloading the cache

-Filesystem cache is used by the library to reduce heavy repetitive calculations and load on the data servers.
+File system cache is used by the library to reduce heavy repetitive calculations and load on the data servers.
 Cache directory is specified by the `SOTA_CACHE` environment variable and defaults to `./cache`.

 Baking process is recommended if all or bigger amount of summits will be processed.